 How do I register for courses?

 You need your SJSU ID number and the password SJSU sent to you.
-Ooops!
 Forgot it?
 Lost it?
 For security reasons we can’t give it out over the phone.
 Contact the Help Desk for assistance.

 Note: your enrollment time and any holds are posted on your MYSJSU account.
 Read this information carefully.
 If you have no “holds,” you may begin to register at your appointed time.